inference-labs-inc/dsperse/README.md

 ### Install from PyPI

-The simplest way to install Dsperse is via PyPI:
+The simplest way to install DSperse is via PyPI:

 ```bash
 # Using pip